The Happy Prince (The La De Das album): Recording

 It was at this point that the saviour of The Happy Prince appeared.
 Melbourne writer Adrian Rawlins had attended many of the rehearsals and was profoundly impressed with the piece.
-On his way north to Townsville in December, he stopped off in Sydney to catch a La De Das gig at the Here disco in North Sydney; he exhorted the band not to give up on the project and his enthusiasm convinced Trevor Wilson to give it one more try.
+On his way north to Townsville in December, he stopped off in Sydney to catch a La De Da's gig at the Here disco in North Sydney; he exhorted the band not to give up on the project and his enthusiasm convinced Trevor Wilson to give it one more try.

 Overseen by then up-and-coming young producer David Woodley-Page, The Happy Prince was recorded over four weeks in early 1969.
 The album was recorded using two 4-track tape machines.
 Australia lagged behind the UK and USA in access to new recording equipment, and although 8-track was already in common use overseas, Australia's first 8-track recorder (at Armstrong Studios) was not installed until 1970.
 So many of the album's songs featured overdubbing via bouncing down the tracks from the first 4-track into a single or two channels of another 4-track to create additional tracks.

 Album concept

 The album is based on the Oscar Wilde story of the same name.
-The album features a narration of The Happy Prince story by Australian poet Adrian Rawlins interspersed between songs by The La De Das that also relate to the story's plot.
+The album features a narration of The Happy Prince story by Australian poet Adrian Rawlins interspersed between songs by the La De Da's that also relate to the story's plot.